 Many Bay Area surf spots are reserved for advanced surfers due to the significant challenges and dangers, though there are some hidden gems scattered throughout the region waiting to serve as training grounds for novices.
 Regardless of your skill level, we’ve found a surfing destination for you, so get ready to add surfing in the San Francisco Bay Area to your to-do list.

+If you’re an experienced surfer, Half Moon Bay surfing has never been better.
 Famous for being the site of the big-wave competition—waves here typically reach 16 feet or higher—Mavericks Beach is the pinnacle of intense surfing and is only intended for professional surfers.
-(The winter conditions have been so unfavorable in recent years that the Mavericks Half Moon Bay surf competition has been cancelled for the foreseeable future.)
+(The winter conditions have been so unfavorable in recent years that the Mavericks Half Moon Bay surf competition has been canceled for the foreseeable future.)

 Princeton Jetty, Half Moon Bay